markdegroat/javascript-code-challenge-final-web-031317/README.md

 Build out the feature so that it functions in accordance with the gif above.
 Don't worry about the CSS/styling - just get the basic functionality working.

+DONE

 Do your best to follow best practices/separation of concerns.
 Can you use separate classes?
+YES I CAN
 Make a model?
+YES WE CAN
 Above all, though, just get it to work.
+ALSO YES

 ## Notes

 The jQuery library is included for you if you'd like to use it, as well as the Materialize CSS library.
 You may not use any other JavaScript libraries.
+()